-The serial number font changed to a large ‘Old Fashioned’ font, and Great Neck, NY was stamped on the shank of the standard models, but not on the shank of the STREAMLINE version (shown below).
+The serial number font changed to a large ‘Old Fashioned’ font, and Great Neck, NY was stamped on the shank.
 The STREAMLINE version had a narrower body:

-Streamline mouthpieces were made during most of Brilhart’s career, from 1940 on, in both the Tonalin and Ebolin models.
+Streamline mouthpieces were made during most of Brilhart’s career, from 1939 on, in Designed by Arnold Brilhart, Tonalin and Ebolin models.
 The body and chamber of these mouthpieces is a bit thinner and narrower than their counterparts.
 Hence, they also have a bit narrower and more focused sound as well.

 1942 – GREAT NECK, NEW YORK: